 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Known to some locals as She Bu (seriously), West London’s pub and bar scene is incredibly popular, particularly Shepherd’s Bush due to live music venues like the 02, and recent influx of investment and new developments, such as White City and the Television Centre development, the former BBC building.
+Known to some locals as She Bu (seriously), Shepherd’s Bush pub and bar scene is thriving – as well as several live music venues like the 02, Shepherd’s Bush has had a recent influx of investment and new developments, such as White City and the Television Centre development, the former BBC building.

-Although Shepherd’s Bush is changing (it even has a 5* luxury hotel on the green now), it still retains that character and urban charm which is represented by the sheer range of bars and pubs on offer.
+Although Shepherd’s Bush is changing (it even has a 5* luxury hotel on the green now), it still retains that character and urban charm which is represented by the sheer range of Shepherd’s Bush pubs and bars on offer.

-We lived in West London for several years so here is our guide to the best bars and pubs in and around Shepherd’s Bush:
+We lived in West London for several years so here is our guide to the best bars and pubs in Shepherd’s Bush (2023):

 Best pubs in Shepherd’s Bush map